YU000jp/Logseq-column-Layout/README.md

 # Column-Layout Plugin for Logseq

-If you're using wide monitors, you can place journals, linked references, and journal queries side by side.
+ - If you're using wide monitors, you can place journals, linked references, and journal queries side by side.

+ - Pages can be placed side by side in the sidebar.

 ![1662768116823-So7NpcKumn](https://user-images.githubusercontent.com/111847207/189483249-87505a6e-29f5-4ee5-91f7-961be542da16.png)